 To assess the initial fit of the RA models we calculate the Pearson product-moment correlation coefficient (r) of the "training" data with the corresponding model fit.
 For the walk-in RA model we get r = 0.7551, which indicates a good fit.
 For the ambulance RA model we have r = 0.4124, which indicates a relatively poor initial fit.
-Fig. 3.4 shows plots of the RA model fit to the "training" data for both the walk-in and ambulance
+Fig. 3.4 shows plots of the RA model fit to the "training" data for both the walk-in and ambulance arrivals.

-Figure 3.4: The walk-in (top) and ambulance (bottom) arrival RA model fits (in blue) to the "training" data (in black). arrivals.
 We also check the residuals $(r_t = \hat{x}t - x_t)$ of the initial model fit.
 The autocorrelation functions (acfs) of both model residuals are shown in Fig. 3.5; from this we can see that there are many significant peaks in the acfs of both models, but especially for the walk-in model residuals (shown on the left).
 These correlations within the residuals indicates that there exists remaining structure which has not been incorporated into the RA models.
 For the walk-in and ambulance model residuals, the Ljung-Box test returned p values $\ll 0.0001$ for both sets of residuals, meaning that the residuals from both model fits are not independent - as was already indicated by the respective acfs.
-Fig. 3.6 shows the corresponding histogram of the residuals and also a superimposed normal density with the same mean and standard deviation as the residuals are approximately normally distributed with zero mean and that it is appropriate to take 1.96 times the standard deviation of these residuals to be the 95% confidence interval width for our predictions [24].
+Fig. 3.6 shows the corresponding histogram of the residuals and also a superimposed normal density with the same mean and standard deviation as the residuals; the close correspondence indicates that it is reasonable to assume that the residuals are approximately normally distributed with zero mean and that it is appropriate to take 1.96 times the standard deviation of these residuals to be the 95% confidence interval width for our predictions [24].